 Sometimes you need an application that you launch from the Dock or Launchpad — anywhere other than the terminal — to run with a custom path.

-Normally, applications start with an extremely limited path: /usr/bin:/bin:/usr/sbin:/sbin.
+Normally, applications start with an extremely limited path: /usr/bin:/bin:/usr/sbin:/sbin

 But if you are running an editor or an IDE like WebStorm or Visual Studio Code, it might need to use various executables (compilers, linters etc.) which have to be on the path but are installed elsewhere, like somewhere in your home directory.

-In particular, I have this issue with running Elm-related commands like elm (the compiler), elm-format, elm-test and so on in Visual Studio Code.
-The Elm extension in theory allows me to specify paths to these, but in practice it doesn’t work.
+and so on in Visual Studio Code.
+The Elm extension in theory allows me to specify paths to

-The “official” workaround is to add Visual Studio Code executable to the path, and then always start it from the terminal by running code.
-This is because in a shell, there are many ways to control the PATH environment variable.
+The “official” workaround is to add Visual Studio Code executable to the path, and then always

 But not so for applications started any other way.
 I tried everything I could find:

-• adding paths to /etc/paths and etc/paths.d (this only applies to the shell)
+(this only applies to the shell)/etc/launchd.conf

-• creating ~/Library/LaunchAgents/startup.plist to run this command (doesn’t work)
+to run this command (doesn’t work)launchctl config system path <path>

-Side note: you can examine the environment variables of a running process with this command:
+(doesn’t work).Side note: you can examine the environment variables of a running process with this command:

 ps eww -o command <pid> | tr ' ' '\n'